iivanoo/covid-apps-observer/data/data_ca/reports/resources/rs.nosolutions.lumeca___2.1 (109)/report.md

 > The app is quick, easy, safe.
 The doctor that was assigned was very knowledgeable on my issue, and I would recommend the app over a mediclinic as it's faster and more convenient.
 The staff who set the appointment are very friendly and easy to talk to.<br> :date: __2021-03-07 19:25:39__

 > Great service.<br> :date: __2021-03-04 14:37:28__

-> Omg.
-I use to dread having to go to the doctors office.
-Wait 2 hours (for a scheduled appointment no less) for a 2 second prescription refill.
-Love that I can do it from home.
-And it's free!<br> :date: __2021-03-01 01:11:37__

-> What a great app!
-I downloaded it, registered my account and spoke with a doctor all within 2 hours.
-Very impressed.
-I will definitely use this service again.<br> :date: __2021-02-25 19:30:36__

-> This application is amazing!
-I was able to meet virtually with a fantastic doctor on a Sunday morning when my regular clinic was closed.
-Immediately after our meeting, my pharmacy recieved the fax for my prescription and I was able to pick it up later that day.
-I will definitely be recommending this app to others!
-A wonderful solution for those trying to stay home and stay safe during covid.<br> :date: __2021-02-21 19:01:54__